-An independent student is one who is no longer financially dependent upon parents.
+You are an independent student if you are no longer financially dependent upon your parents or legal guardians.
 Residency is determined by several factors.

 - Completed Residence Questionnaire

 - Immigration documents (if you are not a U.S. Citizen)